smorad/um_cisc_7026/lecture_1_intro.typ

   Our deep models keep improving as we get more data #pause

-  *Opinion:* In the next 10-20 years, our lives could look very different ]
+  *Opinion:* In the next 10-20 years, our lives will look very different ]

 // ~26 mins very slow